Danack/RfcCodex/briefer_closure_syntax.md

 Exactly what the syntax should be for using variables seems to need to be settled.

-Also, should people be able to set return types for short closures, and what the syntax for that should be.
+Also, should people be able to set return types for short closures?
+And what the syntax for that should be?

 ## Forecast